AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **Edit Spoke VPC Customized Routes** allows you to edit Spoke VPC route table entries that target to TGW.
 To configure, go to TGW Orchestrator -> List, select the Spoke VPC, click the 3 dots skewer and select Edit Spoke VPC Customized Routes.
  - **Edit Spoke VPC Advertised Routes** allows you to advertise to TGW via Controller a different set of routes other than the default VPC CIDR.
 To configure, go to TGW Orchestrator -> List, select the Spoke VPC, click the 3 dots skewer and select Edit Spoke VPC Advertised Rotues to edit.
  - **A Spoke VPC to Attache to Multiple TGWs** allows you to attach a Spoke VPC to multiple TGWs as long as the VPC route tables do not have conflicting route entries.
+ - **Spoke VPC Reachability** shows all VPCs and attachments that a given Spoke VPC can reach by `Connection Policies <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-a-connection-policy>`_.
+To view, go to TGW Orchestrator -> List/Edit, highlight one attachment, select Attachment Reachability at the 3 dots skewer.

 2. Networking
 --------------------